killergerbah/asbplayer/README.md

 ### Keyboard shortcuts

-Most keyboard shortcuts shared by the extension and the website are configurable from the asbplayer website settings.
-Extension-only shortcuts and some shared shortcuts that require special access to chrome extension features are configurable from `chrome://extension/shortcuts`.
+Most keyboard shortcuts shared by the extension and the website are customizable from the asbplayer website settings.
+Extension-only shortcuts and some shared shortcuts that require special access to chrome extension features are customizable from `chrome://extension/shortcuts`.
 Below are the default shortcuts.

 | Action                                                                                              | Keys                                                                     |
 | --------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------ |